 Return Path’s research shows that 83% of email delivery failures are caused by sender reputation issues.

 While the exact mechanics of how sender reputations are assessed are not something email service providers typically publicize, its generally known that recipients doing things like opening messages, adding your address to their contact lists or clicking links etc. helps your reputation.

 On the other hand if recipients mark your email as spam, delete it immediately, or move it to the Junk folder, your score will be negatively impacted.

 While there are a lot of steps you can take to boost your engagement, the easiest is to personalize your email delivery times.
 In our research, we’ve seen open rates increase by up to 50% and click-thru-rates by over 90% in some cases by simply personalizing send time and frequency.

 Step 3: Adjust Your Email Frequency When Contacts Aren’t Engaging

 If you’re sending loads of emails to prospects who aren’t engaging, eventually all your email to the team may start going straight to the junk folder.

-Watch your open and especially click-thru rates carefully and consider segmenting your contacts into “low/no engagement,” “medium engagement,” and “high engagement.”
-You can do this process manually or you can use a AI powered plug-in like Seventh Sense to segment by engagement and decrease email volume to contacts who are not interacting with your content.
+Watch your open and especially click-through rates carefully and consider segmenting your contacts into “low/no engagement,” “medium engagement,” and “high engagement.”
+You can do this process manually or you can use an AI powered plug-in like Seventh Sense to segment by engagement and decrease email volume to contacts who are not interacting with your content.

-Remember that click-thru-rates are more a more reliable measure of interest than opens.
+Remember that click-through-rate is a more reliable measurement of interest than opens.
 Open tracking can be inaccurate, and zero-inbox people may see and open all your emails but not actually read or engage with them.

 For more information on this topic, download our free e-book on Email Fatigue.